CISecurity/ArtifactExpressions/ciscoIOS/cisco_ios.snmp_user.md

 # cisco_ios.snmp_user

 ## Description
-The cisco_ios.snmp_user is used to TBD
+The cisco_ios.snmp_user is used to check the properties of specific output lines from an SNMP user configuration.

 ## Intent
 TBD